kimdesok/whole-slide-cnn/README.md

 ### 4. Problems encountered when the hardware requirement was not met
 The computing server consisted of an NVIDIA Quadro RTX 6000 GPU that had 24 GB memory capable of runnning at 14~16 TFlops in single precision.
 The CPU memory was 128 GB.

-Due to the memory requirement of the algorithm, only images at the magnification at the 2x were suitable for the training at the server.
-Thus, higher resolution images at 5x or above could not be used for the training.
+Due to the memory requirement of the training algorithm, only images at the magnification of 2x or lower were suitable for the training at the server.
+Thus, higher resolution images at 4x or higher could not be used for the training.

-When the magnification of the input images was 1x, the accuracy values were 0.68 and 0.80 for Resnet 34 and Resnet 50, respectively.
-When the magnification was increased to 2x, the accuracy was increased to 0.89 in Resnet 50.
-This suggested that the higher resolution of the input images helped to improve the performance.
-However, we could not improve the accuracy further due to the limitation of the memory in the server for the 4x images.
+When the magnification of the training images was 1x, the accuracy was 0.80 for Resnet 50, respectively.
+When the magnification was increased to 2x, the accuracy was also increased to 0.89.
+This suggested that even higher resolution of the training images should help to improve the accuracy.
+For trying out the 4x images, for example, the memory in the server is believed to be at least 512 GB.
+The memory requirement depends on the size of training images and the batch.

 ### 5. Computing time
-The computing time at the 1x was about 4.3 sec per batch and the batch was set to 80.
+The computing time at 1x was about 4.3 sec per batch and the size of batch was set to 80.
 Total computing time was 115 mins when the number of the total batch for the training of ResNet50 was 1,600.
-The computing time at the 2x was about 46 sec per batch.
+The computing time at 2x was about 46 sec per batch.
 Total computing time was about 102 hours when the number of the batch to process was 8,000.

 ## Acknowledgement
 The computing server was kindly provided by the National Internet Promotion Agency(NIPA) of south Korea.